ankushduacodes/Multithreaded-amazon-scraper/README.md

 ## todo
 - [ ] Write Unit tests
 - [ ] Implement functionality of sending requests from various differnt proxies
-- [ ] Items like Books and DVDs may have multiple prices, Extact all the prices and catagorize them into a price dictionary
+- [ ] Items like Books and DVDs may have multiple prices, Extact all the prices and categorize them into a price dictionary
+- [ ] Add a better way to convert list of objects into json